KartikeySinghal/IntroToIM/finalProject/README.md

 ![](Final_Circuit.jpg)

 ### Drawing Samples:
-I am not that good at drawing but I tried to make some basic shapes and make it seem "artistic" by adding some squigly lines.
+I am not that good at drawing but I tried to make some basic shapes and make it seem "artistic" by adding some squigly lines and color variations.

 ### Problems and observations: